prog4biol/pfb2019/README.md

 time, HTML, XML, email, CGI, sockets, audio, GUIs with Tk, debugging, testing, unix utils

-Also, non-core: BioPython for bioinformatics, Numpy for mathematics, statistics
+Also, non-core: BioPython for bioinformatics, Numpy for mathematics, statistics, pandas for data, scikitlearn for machine learning.

 ---